sguillema/ssb19_iot_portfolio/portfolio/blog/README.md

 ```
 *Condition now also checks if the payload's type is a byte array (aka buffer)*

 The last change I made to the broker in the sprint was to process sensor reading values that needed a decimal point somewhere.
 Our messaging procotol only takes 3 digits, all of which are to be numbers.
 So if there was any decimal point in the original reading, the sender would need to omit it before sending the payload (they can just multiply their number by 10^n for example).
 Again, the reasoning for this is to maintain our standard, and to minimise byte wastage.
 Now, the problem with this was that the 3-digit number would be written straight into the database, this meant some data representations would have their results multipled by however amount.
-To fix this. the broker needed to place this decimal place back correctly before writing the reading to the DB.
+To fix this. the broker needed to place this decimal back correctly before writing the reading to the DB.
 Fortunately, we could determine if this was needed just by looking at the sensor type symbol in the packet payload we received.
 Here is code providing this functionality:

 ```javascript
 let formattedReading = Number(payload.slice(9, 12))